dirkkelly/dirkkelly/content/survive/rick-and-morty-run-the-jewels.md

 - New York

 ---
-A new collaboration dropped between Run The Jewels and Rick and Morty, Oh Mama wasn't on my radar until this film clip, wonder if I'd ever get my own mother to watch this?
+A new collaboration dropped between Rick and Morty &amp; Run The Jewels, Oh Mama wasn't on my radar until this film clip, wonder if I'd ever get my own mother to watch this?

 {{< youtube EBYsx1QWF9A >}}